GetRighhttt/ToDoList/README.md

 # ToDoList
-Basic todo list example using SwiftU &amp; UserDefaults.
+Basic todo list example using SwiftUI & UserDefaults.
+Also has a splash screen with swipe to delete functionality.